 Mary E. Cain, Ph.
 D.

-Undergraduate and graduate students working in my laboratory are involved in all aspects of the research process.
-Depending upon the students' interest, they can learn small animal stereotaxic surgery, Pavlovian and operant conditioning models, intravenous self-administration, brain microinfusions, and histology.
+Undergraduate and graduate students working in the laboratory are involved in all aspects of the research process.
+Depending upon the students' interest, they can learn small animal stereotaxic surgery, Pavlovian and operant conditioning models, intravenous self-administration, brain microinfusions, western blots and histology.
 Students will learn how to design projects, write grants to fund the projects, analyze the data, and will be given the opportunity to contribute to the publication of the results.
-Undergraduate student authors are indicated with a number sign (#) in the publications listed on this page.
 In addition to publications, students are encouraged to attend scientific meetings (e.g. The Society for Neuroscience) to present their research.
 In general, graduate students are funded with federal grants when money is available or through departmental graduate teaching assistantships.
 Dr. Cain can be contacted by email (firstname.lastname@example.org) by students interested in more information about opportunities in her lab.

 Current Graduate Students